bmwcarit/ramses-composer-docs/ordering/manual.md

 # Ordering techniques

-The order of rendering is influenced by three factors and can be conbined in different ways.
+The order of rendering is influenced by three factors and can be combined in different ways.
 We demonstrate each of them separately in the next sections, and you can find a separate example project for each of them.
 Each project has three MeshNodes with different colors rendered in a specific way, but the ordering technique is different for each of them.